 When Hubel and Wiesel began their seminal recordings of the responses of neurons in visual cortex to images, they made a very important observation: It was really hard to get a neuron to fire.
-They needed to shwo the neurons edges of just the right orientation and location.
+They needed to show the neurons edges of just the right orientation and location (See: youtube).

 Why are cortical V1 neurons usually so quiet?

-We can get a preliminary understanding by calculating the histograms of the responses to linear difference filters to natural image input.
+It may not seem obvious at first, but we can get a clue by calculating the histograms of the responses to linear difference filters to natural image input.

-Are images Gaussian?
+Second order properties: Are images Gaussian?